Media, culture and related reading

 The Noise of Typewriters: Remembering Journalism, by Lance Morrow.
 Encounter Books, 2023.

 “‘I have done nothing memorable in my life,’ declares Lance Morrow, ‘and yet all around me, things have happened.’
 Only the second part of that statement is true.
 Mr. Morrow, for many years an essayist at Time magazine, looks back on a long and eventful career in journalism in ‘The Noise of Typewriters,’ a memoir that is less a sequential narrative than a series of impressions and vignettes, unabashedly digressive, invariably provocative.
-Now 83 and retired to a farm in upstate New York, Mr. Morrow is still an occasional essayist, for the Journal and other publications.” - The Wal Street Journal
+Now 83 and retired to a farm in upstate New York, Mr. Morrow is still an occasional essayist, for the Journal and other publications.” - The Wall Street Journal

 Watergate: A New History, by Garrett M. Graff.
 Avid Reader Press, 2022.